dimitriKhnaisser/Job-Board-API/README.md

 #### 🏭 Industry Features
 - `GET /industry/{industry_id}/companies` – Companies by industry

+Note:
+This README includes a selection of the core endpoints.
+The project contains additional routes and features not listed here.
+Explore the controllers and route files for the full implementation.

 #### 📄 RESTful Resources (CRUD)
 - `users` → UserController
 - `jobs` → JobController